 Navigate to the Indexability report to find key metrics about the indexability status of all your pages.
 From the report overview, you can jump directly into your lists of Indexable, Not Indexable, Nofollow, and Disallowed URLs.

-Review these lists to ensure that your key pages are indexable and noindex and nofollow directives are used intentionally and appropriately.
+Review these lists to ensure that your key pages are indexable, and that noindex and nofollow directives are used intentionally and appropriately.

 Alternatively, you can find this data by navigating to the URL Explorer, where all URL data collected by Sitebulb can be found in bulk.